Knowledge Gradient for Multi-Objective Bayesian Optimization with Decoupled Evaluations: Further Experimental Details

 \subsection{Test Problems}

 Two families of test problem are presented, \(\vect{f}^*: [0, 1]^2 \to \mathbb{R}^2\).
-They are generated by sampling a GP for each objective.
-In the first family, the objectives differ in their length scale, while in the second family they differ in the presence of additive, Gaussian observation noise. \cref{tab:app-test-problems} shows the hyper-parameters used for both GPs. \cref{fig:test-problem-lengthscales} in the main text and \cref{fig:test-problem-observationnoise} below show examples of a test problem from the first and second families respectively.
+They are generated by sampling a GP for each objective for an example).
+In the first family, the objectives differ in their length scale, while in the second family they differ in the presence of additive, Gaussian observation noise. \cref{tab:app-test-problems} shows the hyper-parameters used for both GPs. \cref{fig:test-problem-lengthscales} and \cref{fig:test-problem-observationnoise} below show examples of a test problem from the first and second families respectively.

 When we sample the GP, we do not know the future locations at which the BO algorithm will try to sample it.
 To get around this, we sample each GP at 100 points, distributed over \([0, 1]^2\) using a scrambled, 2-dimensional Sobol' sequence.
 We then use the posterior mean of the GP after conditioning on these points, as the test function.